MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 Even if we understood the source and accuracy of stated MTTF estimates for disk drives, we would still not have information about individual sector failures within a drive that cause document failures, nor the relative frequencies of sector failures versus drive failures.

-(CONTINUING MTBF OUTLINE)

-- Four ways of measuring

-    - a guess based on engineering characteristics
-    - collection of failure data from returned drives during service-period
-    - accelerated life testing
-    - observed failures in a large collection (such as backblaze)

 (RBL: I don't feel comfortable writing any of the next several sections.)